Bank of England Base Rate Explained

 How is the base rate set?

 Rate decisions are made by the Monetary Policy Committee, or MPC.
-It is a nine-member committee chaired by the Governor of the Bank of England.
-As of 2026, that is Andrew Bailey.
+It is a nine-member committee chaired by the Governor of the Bank of England (Andrew Bailey, as of 2026).
 The other members include the Bank's deputy governors, the chief economist, and four external members appointed by the Chancellor.

 The MPC meets eight times a year, roughly every six weeks.
-Each meeting runs over three days.
-On day three, the committee votes, and the decision is published at noon along with a written summary explaining the reasoning.
-The voting split is published openly, so the public can see how each member voted.
+The committee votes and the decision is published at noon along with a written summary.
+The voting split is published openly.
 A 5-4 split signals genuine disagreement and tends to move markets more than a unanimous decision because it suggests the next meeting could swing the other way.

 The MPC has a single legal target: keep CPI inflation at 2% over the medium term.
-The Chancellor sends the Governor a remit letter every year confirming that target.
 If inflation strays more than one percentage point either side of 2%, the Governor has to write an open letter explaining why and what the Bank plans to do about it.
 Bailey has had to write several of these in recent years.

 What the base rate does to your money